 Let’s Do This SSL Thing!

-Our goal at Bleevit is to have 100% of the sites we host on SSL by the end of 2017.
-We’ve done extensive testing and we’ve proven and documented our setup and installation procedures.
-We are offering all our clients an SSL installation discount through December 31, 2017.
-Just reach out to us if we don’t call you first.
+Our continued goal at Bleevit is for 100% of the sites we host to be verified and maintaining their SSL certificates.
+We’ve done extensive testing, we’ve proven and documented our setup and installation procedures and clients have reaped the benefits for years.
 Here’s to a safer and more secure internet!

 Rick Hogan, CEO & Co-Founder – Bleevit Interactive

 Rick possesses over 20 years of digital marketing experience and started Bleevit Interactive with the primary mission of helping local businesses succeed online.
 When he is not working he can often be found hiking Great Falls, Virginia with his Labradoodle Lily, or sailing the Chesapeake Bay.